ishanPradeep/SpeedCheck/VERCEL_DEPLOYMENT.md

 1. Go to project dashboard
 2. Click "Analytics" tab
 3. Enable Web Analytics
+4. The Analytics component is already integrated in your app layout
+5. Analytics will automatically start tracking page views and user interactions

 ### 6.2 Configure Caching
 Vercel automatically handles caching, but you can optimize: